tigera-solutions/cc-aks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

 # Module 3 - Connect your cluster to Calico Cloud

 > **Note**: In order to complete this module, you will need to a [Calico Cloud account](https://www.calicocloud.io/).
-If you are participating in a live workshop, you will receive an invite with the information for connecting to an active Calico Cloud environment and join your AKS cluster in there.
+If you are participating in a live workshop, you will receive an invite with the information to login into an active Calico Cloud environment and join your AKS cluster in there.

-If you are running this workshop in a self-paced mode, you can create an Calico Cloud environment following the steps [here](modules/).
+If you are running this workshop in a self-paced mode, you can create an Calico Cloud environment following the steps [here](/modules/submodule-3.1-create-calicloud.md).

 Issues with being unable to navigate menus in the UI are often due to browsers blocking scripts - please ensure that you disabled all blocker scripts.

+Once you have access to your **Calico Cloud** environment, go to step 1:

-## Step 2 - Connecting your cluster to Calico Cloud.
+## Step 1 - Connecting your cluster to Calico Cloud.

 1. When returning to the [Calico Cloud](https://www.calicocloud.io/) website, use the "Login as an Existing User" link, enter your e-mail and password to log back into your trial environment.
 The welcome screen will allow you to choose among four use cases and will provide a guided tour for each use case.
 After that you can proceed to connect your first cluster.
 This option directs you to the **Managed Clusters** section.
 Click on the "**Connect Cluster**" button to start the process.